DaelenWall/Daelen_Pong/README.md

-# 🏓 Pong - Browser Edition
+# 🏓 Daelen Pong - Browser Edition

 A fun, fast-paced Pong game built with **p5.js** and vanilla JavaScript — hosted on GitHub Pages!